developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Enables or disables adaptive scanning.
-When set to true, the scan engine will automatically toggle between 2 scan angles, wide and narrow, allowing the scan engine to decode barcodes both in close proximity and far away (~100 inches).
-Adaptive scanning is only supported in high performance, long working range scan engines such as SE960.
+Controls adaptive scanning.
+When set to true, the scan engine will automatically toggle between wide and narrow scan angles, allowing the scan engine to decode barcodes either in close proximity or far away (~100 inches).
+Adaptive scanning is supported only in high performance, long-working range scan engines such as the SE960.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.adaptiveScanning</code>
 * Default Instance: This property can be accessed via the default instance object of this class.